 Eisenhower didn’t want to answer the Soviets by merely sending a U.S.-made metal ball with antennas into orbit.
 He realized the U.S. needed a system in place to develop technology faster than the Soviets.
 In an arms race, a good offense beats the best defense.

 In the 1970s, ARPA became DARPA with the “D” added for “Defense.”
-The agency is a government research initiative designed to channel private sector talent towards defense initiatives.
+The agency is a government research initiative designed to channel private sector talent toward defense initiatives.

 E.B. and John on stage at the DARPA conference

-We heard SpaceX President Gwynne Shotwell discuss the company’s plans to offer same-day, round trip travel to any destination in the world.
-Its Falcon 9 heavy rocket will take off for the first time next March.
+We heard SpaceX President Gwynne Shotwell discuss the company’s plans to offer same-day, round-trip travel to any destination in the world.
+We learned about its Falcon 9 rocket (which will take off again… tomorrow).
 The plan is to get 10 launches out of each reusable, $90 million rocket.

 Former NASA executive Robbie Schingler made us feel better about owning terrestrial gold mining stocks here on Earth.
 He said, “Space mining is a pretty far bridge,” when asked about recovering precious minerals from asteroids.